muledagnaw/Power-BI-Data-Visualization-Projects/README.md

 * Imported an Excel workbook into Power BI Desktop
 * Cleaned and transformed data using **Power Query**
-* Created interactive visualisations (charts, tables, KPIs)
+* Created interactive visualisations (charts, tables, filled map, line chart)
 * Designed a clear and user-friendly report layout
 * Published the report to **Power BI Service**
-* Shared the report for collaboration and feedback

 ---